kubedb/cli/docs/guides/memcached/quickstart/quickstart.md

 ## Pause Database

-When [TerminationPolicy](/docs/concepts/databases/memcached.md#specterminationpolicy) is set to `Pause`, it will pause the Memcached database instead of deleting it.
+When [TerminationPolicy](/docs/concepts/databases/memcached.md#specterminationpolicy) is set to `Pause`, it will pause the Memcached server instead of deleting it.
 Here, you delete the Memcached object, KubeDB operator will delete the Deployment and its pods.
-In KubeDB parlance, we say that `memcd-quickstart` Memcached database has entered into dormant state.
+In KubeDB parlance, we say that `memcd-quickstart` Memcached server has entered into dormant state.
 This is represented by KubeDB operator by creating a matching DormantDatabase object.

 ```console
 $ kubedb delete mc memcd-quickstart -n demo